 A DVD recorder with hard drive is two digital recording devices for television or video all in one unit.
 One part of this unit is a DVD recordable drive.

-The DVRs or PVRs available nowadays, do allow copying of recorded television programming but generally only in low quality formats, such as to VHS tape.
+The DVRs or PVRs available today, do allow copying of recorded television programming, but generally only in low quality formats, such as to VHS tape.